Listen to this post with Alexa!

-Planning a visit to Austin with kids?
-Here are some don’t-miss local favorites!
+Planning a visit to or through Austin with kids?
+These tourist stops are some don’t-miss local favorites!

 - Butler Park – By day, get the perfect family photo from atop Doug Sahm Hill, with Austin as your backdrop.
 By night, splash in the Liz Carpenter Fountain as the water jets perform a colorful light show.
 The fountain operates year-round.

 - Zilker Park – This destination could have a top ten list all its own!
-Explore nature at Zilker Botanical Garden ($0 – $3), Austin Nature and Science Center, and UMLAUF Sculpture Garden and Museum ($0 – $5).
-Cool off with a dip in Barton Springs ($0 – $4), explore by train on the Zilker Zephyr ($0 – $3), and spend some time on the playground!
+Explore nature at Zilker Botanical Garden ($0 to $7), Austin Nature and Science Center (free), and UMLAUF Sculpture Garden and Museum ($0 to $5).
+Cool off with a dip in Barton Springs ($4 to $9), explore by train on the Zilker Zephyr ($0 to $3), and spend some time on the playground!
 See the sights by boat with a canoe or kayak rental.
-Be sure to check for free shows coming up at the Zilker Hilldside Theater.
+Be sure to check for free shows coming up at the Zilker Hillside Theater.
 Need help navigating?
 You can find a handy map of Zilker Park here.

 - Central Market North – With local live music out on the sprawling patio and a large playground where children can burn off steam, Central Market is an ideal spot to grab a meal with kids in tow.
-Kids eat free in the cafe on Tuesday evenings, starting at 5 p.m.
+Kids 10 and under eat free with adult entree in the cafe on Tuesday evenings, starting at 5 p.m.
 Save a few crumbs from dinner to share with the ducks at the nearby pond.

 - Take a Hike – Hikes are best when they end with a waterfall!
 Enjoy a nature walk along the Barton Creek Greenbelt to Twin Falls and Sculpture Falls.
 Another great spot for an urban hike is McKinney Falls State Park ($6 for guests age 13 and up), where you can discover both the majestic Upper Falls and the more secluded Lower Falls.
 For a remarkable waterfall experience, head southwest of town to Hamilton Pool Preserve ($15 per car).
 Here is a list of easy strolls and hikes in Austin!